RED HORSE Supports EMAC Mission Following Hurricane Helene Destruction

 |0

-This work, RED HORSE Supports EMAC Mission Following Hurricane Helene Destruction [Image 2 of 2], by SGT Neysa Huertas Quinones, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, RED HORSE Supports EMAC Mission Following Hurricane Helene Destruction, by SGT Neysa Huertas Quinones, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.